nevstop/ZMQ-Tutorial/COMPONENTS/API.md

  - zmq_proxy - start built-in ZMQ proxy
  - zmq_proxy_steerable - built-in ZMQ proxy with control flow

+        **Shared queue**

+        When the frontend is a ZMQ_ROUTER socket, and the backend is a ZMQ_DEALER socket, the proxy shall act as a shared queue that collects requests from a set of clients, and distributes these fairly among a set of services.
+Requests shall be fair-queued from frontend connections and distributed evenly across backend connections.
+Replies shall automatically return to the client that made the original request.

+        **Forwarder**

+        When the frontend is a ZMQ_XSUB socket, and the backend is a ZMQ_XPUB socket, the proxy shall act as a message forwarder that collects messages from a set of publishers and forwards these to a set of subscribers.
+This may be used to bridge networks transports, e.g. read on tcp:// and forward on pgm://.

+        **Streamer**

+        When the frontend is a ZMQ_PULL socket, and the backend is a ZMQ_PUSH socket, the proxy shall collect tasks from a set of clients and forwards these to a set of workers using the pipeline pattern.

 ## Security

 A ZMQ socket can select a security mechanism.
 Both peers must use the same security mechanism.